Breed history/Solids minks

 When Ann Baker started her ragdoll breeding program in 1965 she used an all white cat named Josephine and bred her to a Birman looking male name Daddy warbucks (both below)

 She produced solid black kittens and white kittens and kittens with white feet.
 Ann bred the colors down until she was satisfied with what she was producing.
 She created mink, solid and pointed.
-Ann was more into the pointed look but continued to breed minks and solids to keep them in her lines as she liked these also.
+Ann wanted to create a pointed ragdoll and used the selected cats, solids and minks.

 She produced her first show ragdoll cat (below) a seal bicolor, using the colored cats above.

-she also produced solid blacks whites and minks and sepia kittens which are very deep in color, the seal bicolor cat below was shown in the 1970s and was recognized as the first Ragdoll, this was the traditional color and pattern called the pointed the cat shown is a seal bicolor.
+she also produced solid blacks whites and minks and sepia kittens which are very deep in color but prefered the pointed ragdoll, the seal bicolor cat below was shown in the 1970s and was recognized as the first Ragdoll, this was the traditional color and pattern called the pointed the cat shown here, is a seal bicolor.